Drug-vs-drug

 Is Mounjaro stronger than Ozempic?

 On average yes, on both diabetes and weight loss endpoints.
-SURPASS-2 directly compared tirzepatide to semaglutide in type 2 diabetes patients and found tirzepatide produced greater HbA1c reduction (~2.1% vs ~1.4% at max doses) and greater weight loss (11% vs 6.5% mean).
+SURPASS-2 was an open-label trial that directly compared tirzepatide to semaglutide 1mg (its active comparator, not placebo) in type 2 diabetes patients.
+At the top tirzepatide 15mg dose it produced greater HbA1c reduction (-2.3% vs -1.86% for semaglutide 1mg) and greater weight loss (13.1% vs 6.7% mean).
 The effect size depends on dose and patient population.

 Are they both off-label for weight loss?